 Panchanga Sravanam

 Another important Ugadi practice is Panchanga Sravanam.
 This is an event where priests and scholars read out the astrological results of the people belonging to different moon signs in the upcoming year.
-This includes predictions related to health, income, expenses, family, career, education, politics, nation, and the overall world!
+This includes predictions related to health, income, expenses, family, career, education, politics, nation, and the whole world!

 People visit temples to take darshan of their deity and listen to Panchangam.
 Some people also invite priests to apartments and colonies in the evening for Puja and Panchanga Shravanam.